Benchmark Leakage Trap: Can We Trust LLM-based Recommendation?

 To simulate realistic benchmark leakage scenarios, we construct a mixed leakage dataset that combines both in-domain and out-of-domain sources.
 Each dataset is split into training, validation, and test sets following a 7:2:1 ratio.

 First, we randomly sample 10\% from the target dataset as in-domain leakage:

 Here, $D_{\mathrm{ID}}$ denotes the in-domain leakage subset drawn from the target dataset $D_{\text{target}}$ at proportion $p{=}0.1$.
-The operator $\mathrm{Sample}(\cdot)$ denotes uniform sampling according to the stated proportion.
-This step fixes the reference scale for subsequent OOD construction.
+The operator $\mathrm{Sample}(\cdot)$ denotes uniform sampling according to the stated proportion. \textbf{$D_{\mathrm{ID}}$ contains training set, validation set, and test set, and the ratio remains 7:2:1.} This step fixes the reference scale for subsequent OOD construction.